EXECUTIVE TEAM

 Stephanie Jones is the Treasurer for P2L: Pathways to Leadership.
 She has more than 25 years corporate finance and transactional legal experience working with municipalities, Fortune 500 companies, and small family enterprises.
 During her legal career with one of New York's premier law firms, she was integral in the debt financing of JFK Airport's billion dollar renovation of its international terminals.
 Stephanie holds a MBA in Corporate Strategy and Finance, and has worked with dozens of companies looking to restructure both inside and outside of bankruptcy, managing cash flows and strategic acquisitions and divestitures.
 She currently provides strategic and legal counsel to a family of real estate companies in New York City, managing all aspects of real estate sales and acquisitions and overseeing all related financing activities, including daily operations and liaising with accounting professionals for all internal management and tax reporting.
 She also serves as an Advisory Board Member to a Los Angeles transmedia content creation company.
 Stephanie lives in New Jersey.

-Erin Walker, PhD is a Board Member for P2L: Pathways to Leadership and a Licensed Clinical Psychologist.
+Erin Walker, PhD is the Secretary for P2L: Pathways to Leadership and a Licensed Clinical Psychologist.
 Erin earned her PhD in Family Psychology from Seton Hall University, and her master’s degree from Teacher’s College, Columbia University.
 She formerly worked extensively with at-risk families in various incarcerated settings.
 As National Program Manager for Community Education Centers, Family Services, Erin led curriculum development teams, trained and supervised student-interns for clinical protocols and program implementation, as well as provided case-consultation.
 Erin has over 20 years of clinical and administrative experience in the field of mental health.
 Her research has focused on the themes of gender-specific treatment, co-occurring trauma and substance abuse, relational health and family systems, and has been published in multiple peer reviewed journals.
 Erin is currently in private practice in Manhattan.